Denton detective accused of biting his wife during dispute over phones

-A detective was arrested Monday after police say he bit his wife during a domestic dispute over phones, authorities said.
+A detective was arrested Monday after police say he bit his wife during a domestic dispute.

 Police identified the officer as Eric Beckwith, 41, of Denton.

-His 38-year-old wife suffered a minor injury during the dispute and she did not require immediate medical attention, police said.
+His 38-year-old wife suffered a minor injury during the dispute but did not require immediate medical attention, police said.

 Never miss a local story.